Hammms/FamCal/Design_Docs/ProgressLog.md

     exisiting events that are clicked now are working properly, i need to now make a button that can also remove that event

+11/23/2021
+    had a couple interviews that i was working on so i took a break from this project they ended up being duds :/
+    working on connection the google api to this project so that i can finally be done with it.

+11/29/2021
+    making it my goal to have this shipped by the end of the week just got deletes done aside from one small bug where a refreash is currently required to delete a newly added event properly the following is all that needs to be compelted today atleast fix deletes
+        add edits to events
+        refine code so it doesnt look sloppy